A luxury villa holiday in Tuscany with Bookings For You

 Flying with a Baby – Review of Country Relais & Spa Le Capanne- a luxury villa in Tuscany

 Travel Loving Family – Review: a luxury villa foodie holiday with friends in Tuscany

 One Tiny Leap – Over the Tuscan Hills: Villa Le Capanne with Bookings For You

 Parentshaped – The perfect mum’s weekend away.

 Mummy Travels – The perfect big family villa in Tuscany

 Disclosure: I stayed at Country Relais & Spa Le Capanne as part of a press trip organised by Bookings For You – the luxury Italian villa specialists.
+Accommodation and food were included in our stay.
 All views are my own.

 Pin for later